David Macinnis Gill

 David Macinnis Gill is an American author who writes for young adults.

 Career

 Gill began his writing career by publishing short stories in small magazines, including The Crescent Review and Writer's Forum.
 In 2005, Scarecrow Press published his critical biography Graham Salisbury: Island Boy, a reference book intended for scholars of young adult literature.
 His debut novel, Soul Enchilada was published to acclaim in 2009.
-A second YA novel, Black Hole Sun, August 2010 has received a starred review from Booklist, as well as recommendations from several authors:
+A second YA novel, Black Hole Sun, August 2010 has received a starred review from Booklist.